jatofg/nawa/docs/gettingstarted.md

 ## Run your app!

 In a terminal (assuming you're in the directory where the `config.ini` file is located), run:

-`nawarun config.ini`
+`nawarun`

+For more options (providing a path to the config file, command-line config overrides, no-config-file mode), run `nawarun -h` or `nawarun --help`.

 Open your web browser and enjoy!